 Throw the ingredients for this one pot sausage pasta into the pot, stir it a few times, and dinner is ready…it really is that simple!
 Perfect for meal prep and for busy nights, this is one meal the whole family will love.

 One pot pasta is the unsung hero of the dinner table!
-We love this One Pot Black Bean Fajita Pasta and this Sun Dried Tomato Chickpea One Pot Pasta, but our new most requested meal is this one pot sausage pasta.
+We love this One Pot Black Bean Fajita Pasta and this Sun Dried Tomato Chickpea One Pot Pasta, but our new most requested meal is this sausage pasta.

 If you’ve never made a one pot pasta before now is the season for you to give it a try!
 As the pasta simmers with broth, spices and vegetables, it absorbs so much extra flavor than if it were cooked separately and tossed together after.
 Not only that, but it also dirties fewer dishes!